forbes-group/mmfutils/Notes.md

     conda activate _mmfutils; pytest
     ```

-    (`hg com` will automatically run tests after pip-installing everything in `setup.py` if you have linked the `.hgrc` file as discussed above, but the use of independent environments is preferred now.)
+    (`hg com` will automatically run tests after pip-installing everything in `setup.py`
+    if you have linked the `.hgrc` file as discussed above, but the use of independent
+    environments is preferred now.)

 4. **Update Docs**: Update the documentation if needed.
 To generate new documentation run:

     ```bash
+    make shell
     cd doc
-    sphinx-apidoc -eTE ../mmfutils -o source
+    sphinx-apidoc -eTE ../src/mmfutils -o source
     rm source/mmfutils.*tests*
     ```

     * Include any changes at the bottom of this file (`doc/README.ipynb`).
-    * You may need to copy new figures to `README_files/` if the figure numbers have changed, and then `hg add` these while `hg rm` the old ones.
+    * You may need to copy new figures to `README_files/` if the figure numbers have
+      changed, and then `hg add` these while `hg rm` the old ones.

     Edit any new files created (titles often need to be added) and check that this looks good with